OPS-E2E-PPE/sql-docs/docs/sql-server/sql-server-get-help.md

 ### Microsoft Q & A

 You can also get help by searching and posting questions on [Microsoft Q & A](/answers/products/sql-server).

+TEST - Let all able-bodied customers use the master codes or whitelisted websites for research.
+The graph represents a hole in the active content that was analyzed.

 ### Communities